MarianaReis1/MemoryGame/README.md

 This is a Web Application Game built with Vanilla Js and CSS.
 I Also used Illustrator to create the cards and images used in the game.

 ## Motivation
-I decide to build a Memory Game to practice and I used a tutorial on FreeCodeCamp as reference.
+I decide to build a Memory Game to practice JS and CSS.
+And I used as reference a tutorial from FreeCodeCamp to make a better use of my time and improve the learning process.

 ## Resources